Environmental Social Governance (ESG)

 The Group has always prided itself on acting responsibly in every aspect of the business.
 Our aim is to be open and accountable - an industry leader in all that we do.
 We put ESG at the centre of our plans and ensure our results are clear.
 For Ramsdens, it is about doing the right thing for all our stakeholders, and doing it well.

-While we do not believe that we monitor social and human capital issues to a recognised standard we have a substantial suite of policies that include data security, customer privacy, anti-bribery, combatting modern slavery, whistleblowing, staff welfare, anti-money laundering, as well as adhering to all aspects of the FCA’s Senior Manager Regime, Conduct Rules and the Consumer Duty.
+We have a substantial suite of policies that include data security, customer privacy, anti-bribery, combatting modern slavery, whistleblowing, staff welfare, anti-money laundering, as well as adhering to all aspects of the FCA’s Senior Manager Regime, Conduct Rules and the Consumer Duty.

 The Group is a member of the QCA and adopts its code of conduct as detailed in our Corporate Governance section.

 The Audit and Risk Committee have clear terms of reference on the oversight of managing risk within the Group.
+Further details are included in the Audit and Risk Committee report.

 Everyday sustainability